olepoeschl/NQueensFAF/README.md

 1) Solve N=27 and confirm the results of the TU Dresden. (currently in progress)<br>
 You can check the current progress on the 27 queens problem [here](http://nqueensfaf.de:14772/progress).
 2) Solve N=28 and set the new world record.
 ## 1.1 How to contribute
+Although the client is working just fine, we are still developing it.<br> __PLEASE CHECK FOR UPDATES__ from time to time, until updates will be fetched automatically (coming soon).
 ### Windows
 Download and install the [Windows Client](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueens-client.exe).
 After that, just double click the desktop icon - the rest is self explanatory.
 Alternatively you may follow the same installation process as for Linux and Mac, see below.<br>

 __NOTE:__ Your anti virus program may tell you that the program is not safe (although it is).
 In this case you must manually ignore the warning or even the program as an exception to the anti virus software.<br>